-Some services have set monthly, quarterly or annual billing cycles.
+Some services have set monthly, quarterly, or annual billing cycles.
 Operational issues at the school district will also affect the timing of payments.
 In addition, the cost of items such as utilities may be cyclical.
 The purchase of supplies and services can vary greatly by school district, but prior year and seasonal trends can provide good insight when estimating the cash outflow.
 Some things to consider include:

-- Large cash payments can occur in the early months of a fiscal year because supplies are being ordered to start the new school year, large purchases are being made (e.g. textbooks), and prior year invoices are being paid. - June can have high cash outflows because of efforts to spend categorical funds and pay bills to avoid having to make accruals. - Purchasing deadlines can affect the timing of payments to vendors.

-- One-time payments should be taken into account. - 3.
+- Large cash payments can occur in the early months of a fiscal year because supplies are being ordered to start the new school year, large purchases are being made (e.g. textbooks), and prior year invoices are being paid. - June can have high cash outflows because of efforts to spend categorical funds and pay bills to avoid having to make accruals. - Purchasing deadlines can affect the timing of payments to vendors. - One-time payments should be taken into account. - 3.
 Transfer of Direct Costs

-Direct costs may include maintenance, photocopying, or vehicle use and are often accumulated in certain accounts.
-Transfers are made periodically to charge other funds that use these services.
-A school district could improve its cash position by reviewing the timing of these charges between funds.
-It may be necessary to review the cash balances of other funds prior to making these types of transfers.
+Direct costs may include maintenance, photocopying, or vehicle use and often accumulate in certain accounts.
+Transfers may be made periodically to charge other resources within the general fund, which has no impact on cash flow, or to other funds that use these services.
+A school district could improve its cash position by reviewing the timing of any charges between funds.
+It may be necessary to review the cash balances of other funds before making these types of transfers.